vrk/receiptprinterrpg/index.md

 The 📄 <em>stack of pages</em> option is **significantly easier** to print and assemble correctly, so choose this option if you're low on time and/or paper.

-The 📖 <em>booklet</em> option is **arguably cooler** but can be a little tricky, especially if your printer can't do double-sided prints.
-Choose this option if you are OK with a little more work!
+The 📖 <em>booklet</em> option is **arguably cooler** but can be a little tricky, especially if your printer can't print double-sided.
+Choose this option if you are OK with a little more work and some possible trial & error!

 <h3 id="stack">